- Day 1: Arrive in Bangkok

 You will visit one of the famous caves of Halong Bay, and there will be a stop at Ti Top Mountain, where you will climb to the top for a stunning panoramic view of Halong Bay.

-Take part in a cooking demonstration on board.
-It is then followed by a scrumptious dinner.
+Take part in a cooking demonstration onboard.
+It will then be followed by a scrumptious dinner.
 For the night activities, you can try some squid fishing, unwind on the top deck and enjoy a glass of cocktail.
 Then return to your cabin for a good night sleep.

 (Note: Program may differ slightly base on cruise ships)